1.1 Installation of R, RStudio and R Packages

 a.
 Customize appearance

-On the RStudio menu bar, you can click Tools, and then click on Global Options as shown in the following figure.
+On the RStudio menu bar, you can click Tools, and then click on Global Options as shown below.

 Global Options